NilsHolger/cppplaydesignpatterns/README.md

-state -> the object's behavior is determined by its state, an object transitions from one state to another(something needs to trigger the transition). a formalized contract which manages states and transitions is called a state machine strategy -> enable the exact behavior of a system to be selected at either run-time (dynamic) or compile-time (static), also known as policy. encapsulate an algorithm in class hierarchy, have clients of that algorithm hold a pointer to base class of hierarchy, delegate all requests for that algorithm to the anonymous contained object template method -> define skeleton of algorithm, concrete implementations in subclasses chain of responsibility -> a chain of components who all get a chance to process a command or query, optionally having a default processing implementation and an ability to terminate the processing chain
+state -> the object's behavior is determined by its state, an object transitions from one state to another(something needs to trigger the transition). a formalized contract which manages states and transitions is called a state machine strategy -> enable the exact behavior of a system to be selected at either run-time (dynamic) or compile-time (static), also known as policy. encapsulate an algorithm in class hierarchy, have clients of that algorithm hold a pointer to base class of hierarchy, delegate all requests for that algorithm to the anonymous contained object template method -> define skeleton of algorithm, concrete implementations in subclasses chain of responsibility -> a chain of components who all get a chance to process a command or query, optionally having a default processing implementation and an ability to terminate the processing chain. put a next pointer in base class, chain method in base class always delegates to next object, if derived class cannot handle, delegate to base class

 --------------------------------------------------------------------
 Manifesto for Agile Software Development